 - What will the impact be on house prices?

-- How is this downturn different from the ’08 / ’09 financial crisis?
+- How does this downturn different from the ’08 / ’09 financial crisis?

 - How will the development sector be impacted?